24 Craft Ideas for Seashells

 The project was added to your Craft Projects.

 Picked up a few seashells during your last beach trip?
 Or have a seashell collection you'd like to show off?
 Here are our readers' ideas for how to use those seashells in beautiful crafts.
+Add a touch of the salted sea air without all the annoying sand when you learn how to make home décor with seashells.
+Seashell décor is a pretty way to make your nautical touches come with a side of nature.

 by Judith Pearson